 Band noise estimates for the GOES-15 Imager and Sounder visible band were also monitored at the GOES-15 Instrument Performance Monitoring (IPM) system.
 The visible band noise was evaluated with the standard deviation (1-sigma) of filtered space-view raw count ingested from the daytime GOES-15 GVAR Block 11 data.
 For the Imager, we examined the statistics of space-view data before and after the space clamp events.
-Since Sounder is clamped with filter wheel, the detector noise of the Sounder visible band was assessed with the space-view statistics at every two minutes.
-The results are shown in Figure 4.9, together with the noise values for the Imagers and Sounders onboard at GOES-11 through GOES-14.
-The noise of GOES-15 visible instruments are comparable to the other instruments of GOES-N/O/P series, though with not the least values.
-Compared to GOES-11/12, GOES-N/O/P satellites have much better quality of visible data in term of reduced noise, mainly resulted from hardware improvements such as the lower patch temperature.
+Since the Sounder is clamped with a filter wheel, the detector noise of the Sounder visible band was assessed with the space-view statistics at every two minutes.
+The results are shown in Figure 4.9, together with the noise values for the Imagers and Sounders onboard GOES-11 through GOES-14.
+The noise levels of GOES-15 visible instruments are comparable to the other instruments of the GOES-N/O/P series, though their levels are not the lowest.
+Compared to that from GOES-11/12, the visible data from the GOES-N/O/P satellites have a much higher quality in terms of reduced noise, mainly resulting from hardware improvements such as the lower patch temperature.